 Some of these benefits are true.
-But, here are some points to consider when comparing solutions:
+But here are some points to consider when comparing solutions:

 - Yes, there is generally only one vendor to work with.
 However, the truth is that most ERP solutions are really made up of different software solutions that were either developed separately or wrapped in by acquisition.
-All-in-one products often began life as point products, but have been expanded to accommodate increasing demands from customers.
+All-in-one products often began life as point products but have been expanded to accommodate increasing demands from customers.

 - The likelihood of an all-in-one software vendor integrating with all of your local and niche vendors is rare.
 So, if finding an excellent Workforce Management system is your primary objective, you may be forced to make some changes.
-You may have to replace your HR, Payroll, and Accounting systems as well to adopt their all-in-one platform.
+You may also have to replace your HR, Payroll, and Accounting systems to adopt their all-in-one platform.

-- One of the biggest drawbacks to all-in-one software is that although it “does everything” the performance of each module is often average at best.
+- One of the biggest drawbacks to all-in-one software is that although it “does everything,” the performance of each module is often average at best.
 Although certain functions may be excellent, others almost certainly are not.
 As the developer expands beyond their core offering, later modules may not be of the same standard.

 Why best-of-breed is generally more successful

 Best-of-breed solutions are the exact opposite of all-in-one software.
 By design, best-of-breed solutions perform a single function well.
 Best-of-breed solutions are also developed around the core competencies of the software vendor, built upon their years of experience.
-This is then channeled to create a product that outperforms the equivalent module in an all-in-one solution.
+This is then channelled to create a product that outperforms the equivalent module in an all-in-one solution.

-- They focus on the specific, core business needs of the organization.
+- They focus on the specific core business needs of the organization.

 - There is more integration flexibility, as best-of-breed vendors have more expertise with data transfer to/from their solution.
 Best-of-breed vendors make it a priority to integrate with, for example, the best HR technology localized by country and provide the APIs to work with a diverse ecosystem.